ukushu/ReLife_Site/index.md

 - Support of iOS/MacOS (iOS soon)

 - Great standard set of quests
+  - For male, female of both at the same time!

-- Most quests have an additional description to help you complete the quest with the most benefits for you
+- Most of standard quests have an additional description to help you complete the quest with the most benefits!

+- Ability to create own Quests set and Characteristics set!
+  - Flexible config of each quest

 - Ability to share your quests with other people (soon)

+- 2 languages support (English, Ukrainian).
+More - soon!

 -

-# Standard set of quests
+## Standard set of quests

 You don't need to spend a hourst to start work with ReaLife!
 Just a few clicks and all is done!